Flag of Newfoundland and Labrador: Union Flag

 The old flag of Newfoundland was the Union Flag.
 It was legally adopted in 1931 and used as Newfoundland's national flag until confederation with Canada in 1949.
-It was then readopted as the official provincial flag in 1952 and used officially until 1980.
+It was then readapted as the official provincial flag in 1949 and used officially until 1980.
 The Newfoundland and Labrador branches of the Royal Canadian Legion to this day display the Union Flag along with the current Newfoundland and Labrador provincial and national (Canada maple leaf) flags.

 Newfoundland Tricolour

 The flag which has become known as the "Newfoundland Tricolour", the "Pink, White and Green" (sic) began as the unofficial flag of an aid and benefit organization, the Newfoundland Fishermen's Star of the Sea Association, which was established in St. John's in 1871 by the Catholic Church.
 The official banner of the association was a green background with a white star and a pink cross in it.
 These colours gave rise to the green (at the hoist) white (in the centre) and pink (on the fly) tricolour flag which was more easily manufactured than the official banner.
 The flag has the proportions 1:2 with each vertical section occupying one-third of the flag length.
+The flag is used heavily by Irish Newfoundlanders.

 It exists in Canadian heraldry; its colours are present in the flag of the St. John's Fire Department and in the municipal flag of Paradise, Newfoundland and Labrador.
 It also appears on the crests or escutcheons of some armorial bearings portrayed in the Public Register of Arms, Flags and Badges of Canada.
 The first but unofficial flag of the Colony of Newfoundland (Island and Labrador) was the Red (at the hoist), White (centre) and Green (on the fly) tricolour of the Newfoundland Natives' Society (NNS) which was established in St. John's in 1840 with subsequent branches in other locations.
 The Newfoundland Natives' Society was established to help native-born and other long-time residents of Newfoundland in dealings with colonial government officials, big business owners who were not always residents and the many newcomers to the colony who considered themselves to be much higher in social standing than the locals even though the vast majority of locals were of the same British Isles ancestry as the new arrivals.
 The red-white-green tricolour served as the unofficial national flag of Newfoundland from the mid to late 1800s.
 It fell into disuse after the Society stopped functioning in 1866.
 Responsible Government was established in 1855 and with it the need for the NNS waned.
 The NNS had campaigned for the introduction of Responsible Government.